 Answer.
 For advanced students, such an example can be given with respect to a construction of the hypereals in terms of sequences of real numbers.
 Here the equivalence class of the sequence (1/n) provides such an example.
 This connects well with question 6 above on tending to zero.
 Namely, the sequence tends to zero.
 However, it is not the sequence itself but rather its equivalence class that defines a hyperreal infinitesimal.
-One can also mention that students already have natural intuitions of such numbers, when they think about what they feel is a discrepancy between 1 and 0.999...
+One can also mention that students already have natural intuitions of such numbers, when they think about what they feel is a very small discrepancy between 1 and 0.999...
 Over the hyperreals one can formalize such intuitions if one thinks of a number 0.999...9 with a specific infinite number of digits 9.

 Question 9.
 Is zero an infinitesimal?

 Answer.
 The convention following Keisler's book is to define the number zero to be infinitesimal.
 This may seem contrary to intuition but turns out to be convenient technically.
 Unlike every other infinitesimal, zero is not invertible.

 Question 10.
 Why does Keisler all of a sudden goes back to the